What are you looking for?

 The top activity in Mahébourg is a boat trip to explore the idyllic islands that lie just offshore – the perennially popular Île aux Cerfs to the north, as well as Île aux Aigrettes, Île aux Vacoas, Île aux au Phare and Île aux de la Passe.

-The boat trips take half or a whole day and include stops for swimming, snorkeling, and a barbecue lunch.
+The boat trips take half or a whole day and include stops for swimming, snorkelling, and a barbecue lunch.

-Learn about Mauritius’ fascinating past at the National History Museum, which houses artifacts rescued from old shipwrecks and a mixture of interesting treasures, from pirate swords to centuries-old maps.
+Learn about Mauritius’ fascinating past at the National History Museum, which houses artefacts rescued from old shipwrecks and a mixture of interesting treasures, from pirate swords to centuries-old maps.

-Just south of the city center, Pointe D’Esny is a picturesque sugary-white kilometer of sand flanked by calm turquoise water.
+Just south of the city centre, Pointe D’Esny is a picturesque, sugary-white kilometre of sand flanked by calm turquoise water.

 If you want peace and quiet, it’s a good place for beach lazing, but nature lovers should definitely not miss doing a tour of the offshore Île aux Aigrettes, an island nature reserve that protects endangered indigenous species such as pink pigeons and Aldabra giant tortoises, as well as Mauritian fruit bats – the only native mammal on the island.

-Pointe D’Esny leads onto Blue Bay, where you can experience the best snorkeling in the protected Blue Bay Marine Reserve, home to the island’s largest coral reef.
+Pointe D’Esny leads onto Blue Bay, where you can experience the best snorkelling in the protected Blue Bay Marine Reserve, home to the island’s largest coral reef.

 You can also sail on a glass-bottomed boat to explore the reserve and the islet of Deux Cocos, which lies within the park.